wolfcatworkshop/code-sketchbook/index.md

 > **Every day in November make a thing** – if you can’t do it every day then do what you can, but the idea is to push yourself to work daily   and with less procrastination.
 Do not attempt to put your ducks in a row first.

 In 2017 I made a bunch of little handcranked machines I documented [here](https://wolfcatworkshop.com/index.php/portfolio/one-month-small-machines/) but in 2018 I wanted to get a little bit out of my confort zone and explore some creative coding.
-As a begginer I think it makes sense to push myself to practice everyday while showing what I'm doing, which explains this collection of sketches.
 You can also find some of these images and what I did with them on my [twitter](https://twitter.com/wolfCatWorkshop) or [instagram](https://www.instagram.com/wolfcatworkshop/).

-I'm only posting screengrabs here so click on the image or link to see the animated or interactive sketch.
+I'm only posting screen grabs here so click on the image or link to see the actual sketch.

 ### Day 1
 [![day one image](./images/day-1.gif)](./makevember/day-1/)